 Home to one of the world’s most active volcanoes and the largest sea mountain.
 Hawaii is the birthplace of modern surfing, the hula, and excellent regional cuisine.
 It is home to the only royal palace on U.S. soil.
 Hawaii is one of the younger geological formations in the world and the newest state of the union.
 Hawaii’s most unique feature is its aloha spirit, the warmth of Hawaii’s people that complements the Islands’ perfect temperatures.

 Breathe deep.
 Smell the fresh scent of the flowers in the air.
 Learn about the rich culture of the islands.
 Explore off-the-beaten-path destinations, from hidden beaches to small towns that you won’t find on a postcard.
 Surf, snorkel or kayak and earn your Hawaiian suntan.
-Don’t forget to go to an authentic Luau where you can get a realistic taste of Hawaiian culture and watch the art of the hula.
+Don’t forget to go to an authentic Luau where you can get a real taste of Hawaiian culture and watch the art of the hula.

 There are four major islands to visit in Hawaii: Kaua’i, Oahu, Maui, the island of Hawai’i (referred to as the Big Island), and two smaller islands, Molokai, and Lana’i.
 Each island has its own distinct personality and offers its own unique adventures, activities, and sights.
 There are no resorts on Molokai but it makes a great day trip.

 Sometimes called “The Gathering Place,” Oahu certainly lives up to that name.
 Oahu, the third largest Hawaiian island and the capitol of Hawaii, is home to the majority of Hawaii’s diverse population, a fusion of east and west cultures rooted in the values and traditions of the Native Hawaiian people.
 Home to the famous Waikiki Beach and Pearl Harbor, It’s this fundamental contrast between the ancient and the modern that makes discovering Oahu so enjoyable.